 Double A Tournament (intra-league)

 A more competitive end-of-the season tournament within Wilshire Riverside Little League (WRLL).
-This tournament will be arranged by the league and generally runs through the 2 weeks after Memorial Day.
+This tournament will be arranged by the league and generally runs through for 1 week after Memorial Day.

 Tournament of Champions Minors and Majors (inter-league - including Hollywood Rose City, North Portland and Parkside)

 The Tournament of Champions (TOC) is our annual end-of-the season event which interlocks with surrounding Little Leagues.
-The TOC will be co-arranged among the neighboring Little Leagues and generally runs through the 2 weeks after Memorial Day and through the last day of school
+The TOC will be co-arranged among the neighboring Little Leagues and generally runs through the 2 weeks after Memorial Day and wraps up before school is done in June.